VikasVMani/pli/pli.md

         RETURN output;
     END reverseString;

-instruction:  Declare a procedure to sort an array using bubble sort
+instruction:  Declare a procedure to sort an array using bubble sort in PL/1.

 input: